 Climate change, do we care?

-Recently, over the Easter weekend, I sat with my family for dinner, and I asked my mum what she thought of climate change and whether it’s an issue she is concerned about.
+Recently, over the Easter weekend, I sat with my family for dinner, and I asked my mum what she thought of climate change and whether she was concerned about it.

 I asked the question because I still can’t shake this feeling that the mainstream coverage around ‘climate change’…like most things in the news, is pretty bleak, with consistent commentary that we are the cause of the crisis and how ‘we all must do our bit’ or we all will die.
 Ok, a little hyperbolic — but it’s not too far from how the news is communicated, right?